superchordate/hcslim/README.md

 ## Installation

 I had this set up as a package, but realized it's better to just have R files that can be slotted into a project.
 This code is actually pretty simple so packaging it is overkill.
-I've also found that shinyapps.io does not like packages that aren't on CRAN, and I haven't yet found time to get this code CRAN-ready.
+I've also found that shinyapps.io does not like packages that aren't on CRAN, and I haven't found time to get this code CRAN-ready.
 Avoiding a package also makes it easier to customize.

-This means a bit more setup, but I think it'll be worth it for you in the long run.
+This means a bit more setup, but I think it'll be worth it in the long run.

-To use the code, download the files from `main/` (and `supplemental/` if you need them) into your project and then read them in with `source(file, local = TRUE)`.
+To use the code, download the files from `main/` (and `supplemental/` if you need them) into your project and import them with `source(file, local = TRUE)`.
 See the `examples/` folder for more concrete examples.

-I also suggest putting `examples/www/highcharts-defaults.js` into your project and reading it in with `<script src=...></script>` (see examples) since this is a much better way to get consistently good-looking charts with minimal effort.
+I also suggest putting `examples/www/highcharts-defaults.js` into your project and importing it with `<script src=...></script>` (see examples) since this is a much better way to get consistently good-looking charts with minimal effort.

 ## Usage